cheemurakami/gurumi_the_florist/README.md

 ## Description

-_This is a flower shop website, that will allow the user to see the pictures of the flower bouquets and search by kinds, occasions, seasons, and so on.
-The admin user is able to use full CRUD functionalities to manage the website._
+_This is a flower shop website, that will allow the user to see the pictures of the flower bouquets and search by tags of kinds, occasions, seasons, and so on.
+The admin user is able to use full CRUD functionality to manage the website._

 ## Setup/Installation Requirements